-The double sink is a lifesaver for some relationships and a convenience for anyone who needs more space for sharing in their home.
-However, some people worry that they don’t have enough space to fit a second sink.
-You might have more room than you think because you might need less than you think to squeeze in that extra space.
+The double sink is a lifesaver for some relationships and a convenience for anyone who wants to share more space in their home.
+However, some people worry that they don’t have enough space for a second sink.
+But you might have more room than you think because your new vanity may require less space than you realize.

-Sure, you’re not just going to drop a sink right next to the first one and leave no space between them – you have to find a proper double vanity that is made for two sinks.
-That starts, of course, with knowing what size that is.
-In this guide, we’ll cover how to measure your space, what size vanities are available, and what factors can help you decide what is best.
+Finding a double vanity made for two sinks is easier than you may think.
+That starts, of course, with knowing what size you will need.
+This guide will cover how to measure your space, what size vanities are available, and what factors can help you decide what is best.
 In no time, you’ll have that extra sink, no matter what size your space might be.

 First, let’s talk about that space and how to figure out what you have.